Pictured – Ginkgo Tea

 By: Kathy Sadowski, Master of Science Degree in Aromatherapy, Registered Aromatherapist, LMT, RYT

 Memory feeling foggy?
 Need to give your cognitive abilities a jump start?
-Try drinking this memory tea while running a diffuser with the essential oils listed below.
+Try drinking this memory tea or running a diffuser with the essential oils listed below.

 Memory Tea Ingredients: